 And a few days later after talking to the owner, I had started working there, not knowing how many wonderful years awaited me.
 How many wonderful moments I'd spend navigating between the old bookshelves.
 I hadn't known that I'd find myself here, years later, in the same place where I had accidentally stumbled in one rainy day.

 I hadn't had a clue – but I guess life tended to be that way sometimes.
 Unpredictable and impossible to plan.

 The realization had surprised me at first.
 Mostly because I hadn't thought myself to be able to settle down that easily.
 After all, I had left home so I could travel as much as I wanted.
-So I could test my own wings and experience constant changes and find out that there was nothing better than not knowing where I would be tomorrow.
+So I could test my own wings and live in a constant state of change and find out that there was nothing better than not knowing where I would be tomorrow.
 I hadn't left home because I had been searching for a place to stay.
 A place to live.